 Why Should You Avoid Sunlight?

-Post-operative care 101 instructs to minimize sun exposure after any plastic surgery or cosmetic procedure, especially if it was a facial procedure.
-Exposing surgical incisions to sunlight after surgery can worsen the appearance of side effects such as swelling, inflammation, scars and bruises – causing them to take longer to heal.
+Post-operative care 101 instructs you to minimize sun exposure after any plastic surgery or cosmetic procedure, especially if it was a facial procedure.
+Exposing surgical incisions to sunlight after surgery can worsen the appearance of any side effects that you may encounter after your procedure such as inflammation, scars, and bruises.
+Let’s take a closer look at each of these scenarios and why sunlight may exacerbate them and require longer healing times.

 If a rhinoplasty or facelift was performed, avoid prolonged sun exposure and tanning.
-Exposing a healing incision to the UV rays can result in hyper-pigmentation and darkening of the skin, which can take months to fade.
+Exposing a healing incision to UV rays can result in hyperpigmentation and darkening of the skin, which can take months to fade.

 How Can You Protect Your Skin from the Sun?